csdms/csdms-carpentry/lessons/shell/reference.md

 :   The top-most directory in a [file system](#file-system).
     Its name is "/" on Unix (including Linux and Mac OS X) and "\\" on Microsoft Windows.

+scheduler
+:   Software that controls when and where a [job](#job) is run on a cluster.

 shell
 :   A [command-line interface](#cli) such as Bash (the Bourne-Again Shell)
     or the Microsoft Windows DOS shell